 If direct or indirect contact with urine or infected animal tissues is anticipated, skin abrasions should be covered with an occlusive dressing and gloves and other protective clothing should be worn. (refer to the

 Isolation and restriction

-If the case has occupational risk factors such as working in an abattoir, discuss with WorkCover and the Department of Primary Industries if appropriate.
+If the case has occupational risk factors such as working with animals/animal products, fruit picking, or in an environment where rodents may be active, discuss with SafeWork NSW and NSW Department of Primary Industries, as appropriate.